 Recently, we deployed a strategy that automatically restandardizes historical fundamentals with our most advanced code and machine learning models.
 This decreases the number of uncovered fundamentals due to our conservative publishing, without sacrificing quality.

 Each filing season presents new challenges.
 We’re constantly evolving to keep up with how companies file and improving our data quality processes and infrastructure.
 We make it easy for our customers to flag potential data quality issues through our built-in ticketing system.
 Our data quality team will either fix the issue immediately or roll it up into a more comprehensive data quality update.

 We would love to work with your business.
-See our quality for yourself – request a consultation with our team to get a free demo and trial of our data.
+See our quality for yourself – visit intrinio.com to explore our data.